Online evals

 How it works

-• Evaluator: a deployed evaluator pipeline that produces a score for a span.
+• Evaluator: a deployed evaluator pipeline that produces a score for that unit.

-• Filters: optional rules that narrow the automation to a subset of spans (by status, error type, customer, and more).
+• Filters: optional rules that narrow the automation to matching traffic (by status, error type, customer, and more).

-• Sampling rate: the percentage of matching spans to actually evaluate, so you control eval cost on high-volume traffic.
+• Sampling rate: the percentage of matching units to evaluate, so you control eval cost on high-volume traffic.

-When a span matches the filters and is picked by the sampler, the automation runs the evaluator on it and attaches the resulting score.
+When a span or completed trace matches the filters and is picked by the sampler, the automation runs the evaluator and attaches the resulting score.
 You can then watch scores trend over time and drill into individual results.

 Prerequisites